MaroonCoffee/tesseract/README.md

 ![cube-traversal](./imgs/cube.png)

-Tesseract's equivalent wrap around gimmick is with its wormhole operator, which warps the cursor from one cube face to another cube face based on the geometry of a tesseract.
+Tesseract's equivalent wrap-around gimmick is with its wormhole operator, which warps the cursor from one cube face to another cube face based on the geometry of a tesseract.
 Each square face of a tesseract has a single corresponding face that occupies the same space as the first.
 For reference, here's a tesseract unfolding (Source: https://en.wikipedia.org/wiki/Tesseract)

 ![tesseract-unfolding](./imgs/unfolding_tesseract.gif)

 and here's a mapping of all the tesseract square mappings: (The red cube's orange face corresponds to the orange cube's red face for example)
 ![tesseract](./imgs/tesseract.png)

-## Features (stolen from cube)
+## Features (stolen from Cube)

 - 2D representation of 4D coding interface.
 - Code "intuitively" represents an unfolded cube